-ANTH 135 American Indian Artistic Tradition (3 Hours)
+ANTH 135 American Indian Art (3 Hours)

-This course introduces students to many art forms of the various American Indian nations of the United States, Canada, and Mexico.
-Mediums to be explored include traditional and contemporary visual art, traditional and contemporary music and dance, oral tradition, and film.
-In addition, social, political, economic, and legal influences on art will be discussed.
-Lectures, discussions, readings, and films will be utilized to accomplish this.
-3 hrs.
+This course will introduce students to some of the many art forms of the various American Indian nations of the United States.
+Media to be explored include textiles, beadwork, quillwork, basketry, pottery, painting, sculpture, and jewelry making.
+In addition, larger socio-economic issues that address American Indian art in relation to trade, art markets, and legal influences on American Indian art making will be discussed.
+Lectures, discussions, readings, films, and gallery visits will be used to accomplish this.
+Special emphasis will be paid to the collection of contemporary American Indian art housed in the Nerman Museum's Indian Art Focus Areas.